Steps to Enrollment

 For questions about off-campus housing options call (509) 527-2109 or email firstname.lastname@example.org.

-To live outside of the residence halls in university-owned housing, students must meet certain eligibility requirements or receive approval from the Director of Residential Life and Housing.
+To live outside of the residence halls, students must meet certain eligibility requirements or receive approval from the Director of Residential Life and Housing.
 After verifying your eligibility or receiving approval, you may arrange for housing outside of residence halls.

 Questions about what it's like to live on campus?